EXPLAIN PLAN

 • Installs the new dataflow into the running system.

-No smart logic runs as part of the rendering step, as the physical plan is meant to be a definitive and complete description of the rendered dataflow.
+The rendering step does not make any further optimization choices, as the physical plan is meant to be a definitive and complete description of the rendered dataflow.

 Fast path queries